Weird Florida Laws [Myths vs Reality]

 Some claims circulating online suggest it's illegal to sell oranges on the sidewalks in Miami Beach, painting an image of a city cracking down on citrus sales.
 While it sure sounds funny to imagine a law specifically targeting orange sales on sidewalks, this situation likely pertains to broader regulations concerning street vending or commercial activity in certain areas.

-In reality, yes, you can’t sell oranges, but also, any other food, on the sidewalks without proper permits.
-This rule is defined in Section 70-5 of the Miami Beach Code of Ordinances and is part of larger efforts to control pedestrian traffic and maintain public order, not an arbitrary ban on oranges.
+In reality, yes, you cannot sell oranges, or any other food, on certain Miami Beach sidewalks without proper authorization.
+This rule is reflected in Section 74-1 of the Miami Beach Code of Ordinances, which prohibits soliciting people to buy food, beverages, or services on public rights-of-way in designated areas.
+It is part of broader efforts to control pedestrian traffic and maintain public order, not an arbitrary ban on oranges.

 It’s Illegal to Parachute as an Unmarried Woman on a Sunday